By Troy Wilde

 Anselmo explains, “I would love to work for one of the major tech companies such as IBM, Apple, and Microsoft.
 I feel that those are good companies to work for, but if I could be a systems administrator for another company, I feel like I would enjoy that job too.”

 Anselmo, age 22, was born in Hollister, California but grew up mostly in Yuma where he graduated from Yuma High School in 2012.
-Anselmo expects to graduate from the University of Arizona in May with a Bachelor of Science Degree in Information Systems.
+Anselmo graduated from the University of Arizona (May 2017) with a Bachelor Degree in Science in Information Systems.

 Anselmo says his interest in gadgets and technology goes way back, “It definitely developed at a young age.
 I didn’t play sports and I wasn’t very social I guess.
 So, I just mostly stayed inside the house and played around with hardware and old computers.
 My dad went to a lot of auctions and he would bring back old computers that they had auctioned off, and I would just open them up and play around with them.”